libretro/docs/docs/library/virtual_jaguar.md

 - **Doom Res Hack** [virtualjaguar_doom_res_hack] (**disabled**|enabled)

-	Needed for Doom to run in its correct resolution.
+	A hack that needs to be enabled for Doom to run at its correct resolution.

 ??? note "*Doom Res Hack - Disabled*"
     ![](/image/core/virtual_jaguardoom_off.png)